Oral

 visit your local health care provider.
 The

-pill is available in most countries throughout the world, if you live
+pill is available in most countries throughout the world.

 Back